-1: Emergent (Exhibits Difficulty) - Demonstrates few of the skills and behaviors required for competencies outlined in Advanced Proficient for a specific indicator on the CCI.

-The teacher candidate exhibits difficulty in: 1) integrating content knowledge with application; 2) lesson planning and implementation of daily instruction; 3) organizational and classroom management skills; 4) using assessment to inform instruction; and 5) adapting instruction to meet the needs of all children.
-Recommended point value: 1.4 - 0

-2: Novice (Limited Competence) - Demonstrates some of the skills and behaviors and/or evidence required for the competencies outlined in Advanced Proficient for a specific indicator on the CCI.
+- 4: Advanced Proficient (Exemplary Practice) Consistently demonstrates all the skills and behaviors and/or evidence required for each competency outlined in Advanced Proficient for a specific indicator on the CCI.
+The teacher candidate shows exemplary practice in: 1) integrating content knowledge with application; 2) lesson planning and implementation of daily instruction; 3) organizational and classroom management skills; 4) using assessment to inform instruction; and 5) adapting instruction to meet the needs of all children.
+Recommended point value: 4.0 3.5 - 3: Proficient (Basic Competence) Consistently demonstrates most of the skills and behaviors and/or evidence required for the competencies outlined in Advanced Proficient for a specific indicator on the CCI.